mlangc/mlangc.github.io/docs/_posts/2025-06-07-what-the-hell-is-get-opaque.markdown

     progress.setPlain(progressInRegister);
 }
 ```
 which is probably not what you indented.
-Opaque mode prevents this optimization.
+Opaque mode, as well as any stronger mode, prevents this optimization.

 ### Summary & Recommendation
 Opaque mode can be used to share a single value between threads, but it is poorly documented, and it comes with
 absolutely no guarantees for other memory locations, which makes it too weak for many use cases.
 Even where it's safe,
-just sticking with `volatile` is probably the better choice.
+sticking with `volatile` is probably the better choice.